TLC PROGRAM OVERVIEW

-We are motivated by 1) a desire to ease suffering and offer comfort and support to those who have entered the dying process, and their loved ones, and 2) a desire to acknowledge and facilitate the opportunity for spiritual understanding and practice, the essence of the transference of consciousness.
+We are motivated by 1) a desire to ease suffering and offer comfort and support to those who have entered the dying process, and their loved ones and caregivers, and 2) a desire to acknowledge and facilitate the opportunity for spiritual understanding and practice, the essence of the transference of consciousness.

 Organization and Structure